 The final semester is devoted to the 30-credit Master's thesis required to obtain the degree.
 It can be performed at a company or together with a research group at the University.
 It is also possible to conduct a 15-credit thesis at the end of the first year, which will enable you to obtain a Master's degree worth 60 credits after one year.

-In addition to topics related to renewable power generation you have the opportunity to choose different courses according to your own interest and create your own unique profile.
-Through your choice of courses you can also decide if you want to aim for a career in research or industry.
+In addition to topics related to renewable electricity generation, you have the opportunity to choose different courses according to your interest and create your own unique profile.
+Through your choice of courses, you can also decide if you want to aim for a career in research or industry.